 He stopped crying and repeated the words back to me.
 He realized what he did wasn’t bad, but was actually a little progress towards something.
 I went on: “Maybe next time we visit a public bathroom, we can try to stay for even longer.”

 Discuss his emotions.

-Using words and labels to discuss his feelings can be a great opportunity for him to identify the very real and strong emotions swirling about him.
-When he’s ready and calm, talk to your kid about the potential feelings he may have felt: scared, afraid, not sure, surprised, caught off-guard, and such.
-That way he knows that these feelings aren’t abnormal and that there are even names for them.
+Using words and labels to discuss feelings helps children identify the real and strong emotions they have.
+When he’s ready and calm, talk to your child about the potential feelings he may have felt.
+Was he scared, afraid, not sure, surprised, caught off-guard?
+He knows these feelings aren’t unusual and that names exist for them.

 Continue to gradually introduce his fears to him.

-Along those lines, he’ll also realize that his parents respect his feelings.
-We do our best not to brush his emotions aside as petty or inconsequential.
-Instead, we reassure him that his fears are very real, just as an adult’s fears of public speaking or of a dark alley are quite real as well.
-So we try not to push him to just get over it, or get upset or impatient when he doesn’t seem to budge.
+And don’t push him to “get over it,” or get upset or impatient when he doesn’t seem to budge.
 This world can be daunting, and the last thing kids need is a parent who’s upset at them because they’re afraid.

 Remember that these irrational fears will go away